grayasm/git-main/tutorial/david_flanagan_javascript/06_Objects/README.txt

     -------------------------------------------------
     var date = new Date();

-    Create and initilaize an object with Object.create() method:
+    Create and initialize an object with Object.create() method:
     -----------------------------------------------------------
     var point = Object.create( {x:1, y:2} );